MicrosoftDocs/power-platform/power-platform/enterprise-templates/it/hardware-request-and-management/overview.md

 ## Hardware Request and Management solution components

-The Hardware Request and Management solution file contains the following Power Platform capabilities that can easily be customized to fit your own organizational requirements:
+The Hardware Request and Management solution file contains many Power Platform capabilities that can easily be customized to fit your own organizational requirements.

 ### Hardware Request app